“Nature alone is antique and the oldest art is a mushroom.” – Thomas Carlyle

 Mushrooms have always been naturally ‘green.’
 In the forest, their waste materials are naturally reused and recycled.

-Mushrooms are naturally low in calories, fat and cholesterol-free and very low in sodium.
+Mushrooms are naturally cholesterol-free and low in calories, fat, and sodium.
 They provide nutrients, including potassium and vitamin D.

 One pound of whole mushrooms is about 6 cups sliced